 St Petersburg Itinerary: how to spend 4 days in St Petersburg

-How to spend 4 days in St.Petersburg: Due to the current situatiuon I advice against travel to Russia at the moment.
+Due to the current situation, I advice against travel to St Petersburg and Russia at the moment.
 All affiliated links related to Russia have been removed.
 But I have decided to keep my posts about Russia as it remains a beautiful country.
 I hope that circumstances change and that travel is possible again in the near future.

 4 days in St Petersburg may sound like a lot of time to make a nice St Petersburg itinerary.
 But let me be honest.
 There are so many things to see and do in St Petersburg that 4 days is actually not that much.

 The Venice of the north is full of excellent museums, extravagant palaces, classical architecture, beautiful canals, ancient churches and elegant gardens.
 Though St Petersburg is mostly shaped by its time as the capital of imperial Russia, there are some traces of its Soviet history as well.

 In the end, St Petersburg has something for everyone.
 This 4 day St Petersburg itinerary includes St Petersburg top attractions and is a balance between indoor and outdoor activities.
 It will help you to make the most out of your time.

 I actually had more than a week in St Petersburg and it was my third visit.
 I know that many of you probably aren’t that lucky to have this amount of time available.
 However, I believe that 4 days in St Petersburg is the minimum amount of time you need.

 You might find lots of St Petersburg itineraries online for less than 4 days.
 However, this means you either have to rush things or miss out on some of the city’s top attractions.

 This 4 day St Petersburg itinerary includes the most beautiful and important sights.
 If you have more time though, I can recommend my St Petersburg travel guide for inspiration.